mstksg/inCode/copy/entries/functor-structures-1.md

 Left (BadSchema [] (CustomError "No options were validated"))
 ```

-Since the definition of `zero` (which was our fault because we wrote it here
+Since the definition of `zero` (which was our fault because we wrote it here as
---- oops!) always falls back to the same error, this is not very useful!
+an orphan instance --- oops!) always falls back to the same error, this is not
+very useful!

 So `interpret` for `ListF`, while convenient, isn't necessarily the best way to
 tear down a `ListF`.
 Luckily, most functor combinators are just ADTs that we